 - If you want to extend the right partition E after shrinking D, you just need to run "Resize/Move Volume" for E drive and drag left border towards left in the pop-up window.

-Besides helping fix the issue that can't extend volume in Windows 10/8/7, NIUBI Partition Editor helps you do many other disk partition management operations such as copy, convert, merge, defrag, wipe, hide partition, scan bad sectors, etc.
+When you can't extend volume in Windows 10/8/7, run NIUBI Partition Editor and follow corresponding method above.
+Besides help fix this issue easily, this tool helps you do many other disk partition management operations such as copy, convert, merge, defrag, wipe, hide partition, scan bad sectors, etc.